gmac/professional-javascript/04_regex/intro_to_regex.md

 ### Search Flags

-A RegEx may include one or more _search flags_ at the end to govern how the pattern is searched.
+A RegEx may include one or more _search flags_ at the end to govern how the pattern is searched:

 ```javascript
 // Find all occurances (globally) of the word "bottle":